hartwigmedical/hmftools/orange/README.md

 In case ORANGE was run in DNA+RNA mode, DNA findings will be annotated with RNA:

-- Driver and potentially interesting variants are annotated with RNA depth
+- Drivers and potentially interesting variants are annotated with RNA depth
-- Driver and potentially interesting amps/dels are annotated with TPM, and corresponding percentile and foldChange for database and applicable tumor type
+- Drivers and potentially interesting amps/dels are annotated with TPM, and corresponding percentile and fold change for database and applicable tumor type
-- Driver and potentially interesting fusions are annotated depending on fusion type:
+- Drivers and potentially interesting fusions are annotated depending on fusion type:
     1. `EXON_DEL_DUP` and other intra-gene fusions are annotated with exon-skipping novel splice junctions
     2. @IG fusions are annotated with TPM of the 3' fusion gene
     3. Other fusions are annotated with RNA fusion details (detected fusions in RNA, and corresponding fragment support and depth of 5' and